Triángulo de Amor Bizarro

 Triángulo de Amor Bizarro is a Galician post-punk/indie rock band formed in 2004.

 History

-The group was formed in A Coruña although the members are from different parts of Barbanza, and A Coruña.
+The group was formed in A Coruña, although the members are from different parts of Barbanza, and A Coruña.
 They take their name from the song "Bizarre Love Triangle" by the British band New Order.
 Before recording their first album, Triángulo de Amor Bizarro recorded two self-produced demos that reached the semifinals of the demo competition DEMO Project of the Festival Internacional de Benicàssim two consecutive years in 2004 and 2005.
-In their beginnings the band was a quartet, deriving over time into a quintet before the recording of their first album, in which they form as a trio, until the entrance of Oscar Vilariño and Rafael Mallo, and with the departure of Julián Ulpiano (drums) in 2009.
+In their beginnings the band was a quartet, evolving over time into a quintet before the recording of their first album, in which they were a trio until the entrance of Oscar Vilariño and Rafael Mallo, and with the departure of Julián Ulpiano (drums) in 2009.